Tanmay965/Sales-dashboard-analysis/README.md

 Project Overview: This project analyzes the Superstore dataset to extract meaningful business insights using Excel, SQL, and Power BI.
 It focuses on data cleaning, transformation, and visualization to support data-driven decision-making.

-Tools & Technologies: Microsoft Excel,SQL, Power BI
+Tools & Technologies: Microsoft Excel, SQL, Power BI

 Dataset: Superstore Dataset (sample retail dataset)